Chart Color Schemes

 Young is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Young's population was found to be predominantly culturally homogeneous, with 90.1% being citizens, 91.2% born in Australia, and 92.5% speaking English only at home.
-Christianity was the predominant religion, accounting for 65.4% of Young's population, compared to 61.3% across the Rest of NSW.
+Christianity was the dominant religion in Young, accounting for 65.4% of its population, compared to 61.3% across Rest of NSW.
 The top three ancestry groups were Australian (34.2%), English (30.4%), and Irish (9.9%).

 Frequently Asked Questions - Diversity